The author is an artist and fan of miniatures who shares tips on how to create your best work!

-The first time I picked up a White Dwarf magazine back in 1991, dry brushing was a very popular technique used by wargamers.
-It's an easy method to follow, and many miniature painters like to utilize this technique of painting.
+The first time I picked up a White Dwarf magazine back in 1991, dry brushing was a prevalent technique used by wargamers.
+It's an easy method to follow, and many miniature painters like to utilize this painting technique.

 Today, more painting techniques are available, which means miniatures painters don't dry brush as much.
-However, it's widely used in painting miniature terrain and from the looks of it, it's not going anywhere.
-All miniature painters at one time or another will have to dry brush to paint their groundwork.
+However, it's widely used in painting miniature terrain, and from the looks of it, it's not going anywhere.
+All miniature painters will have to dry brush to paint their groundwork at one time or another.

-Drybrushing is a method to highlight the raised surfaces of a miniature by applying a very small amount of paint to your flat brush and then dragging it across the grain of a surface to create texture.
+Dry brushing is a method to highlight the raised surfaces of a miniature by applying a minimal amount of paint to your flat brush and then dragging it across the grain of a surface to create texture.

-- The final color would be white or almost white.
+- For the final color, use white or almost white.
 For example, when a base color is dark brown, a medium-brown color is used for dry brushing next.
-This is followed by a light-brown or yellow color over the previous layer.
+This is followed by a light brown or yellow color over the previous layer.

-- Once done, place the dead leaves, grass or paint algae on your rocks to complete your miniature masterpiece.
-Have fun!
+- Once done, place the dead leaves, grass, or paint algae on your rocks to complete your miniature masterpiece.

-- The key to creating realistic-looking stones to study scenes or photos of rock formations.
+- The key to creating realistic-looking stones is to study scenes or photos of rock formations.

 - Note all the colors present, from dark to light.
 Then, apply the darkest colors first and work up to the lightest one.